HyperSane/ARG/ARG-Guide.md

 ## Navigating the AARPG

-The AARPG is structured in layers, with each layer revealing more of the game’s intricate world.
+The ARG is structured in layers, with each layer revealing more of the game’s intricate world.
 Your progression depends on your ability to explore, connect dots, and interact with the community.

 ### Progression Tips
 - **Follow the Clues**: Each clue you uncover leads to the next piece of the puzzle.
 Stay vigilant and explore every possibility.